ajitkadari/CfWorkshopDotNetCore/LabInstructions.md

 ```

 ### Why this matters
-In 12-factor applications, environment variables should be used for configuration instead of code-based things like the `web.config` file.
+In 12-factor applications, environment variables should be used for configuration instead of code-based things like the `appsettings.json` file.
 PCF exposes all of the platform configuration to your application through environment variables, including bound services, which we will see later.
-Instead of using files like `web.config`, make sure your application uses Steeltoe Configuration to set and retrieve configuration through environment variables.
+Instead of using files like `appsettings.json`, make sure your application uses Steeltoe Configuration to set and retrieve configuration through environment variables.

 ## Step 4 - Create a database and bind to it
 Click on the Notes link in your web site.
 It will take a while, but it should throw an error eventually.
 This is because Notes are Entity Framework entities and we don't have a database configured yet.
 Let's create a database for our application to use: